|Ackerville Baptist Church of Christ|

 July 22, 1934 – Outside Chicago's Biograph Theater, "Public Enemy No. 1" John Dillinger was mortally wounded by FBI agents.

-July 22, 1940 – William George Riley, the last surviving Confederate veteran in Conecuh County (except for one who’d recently moved there from another part of the state), passed away at his home in Evergreen on this Monday at 5 p.m., at the age of 97 years, 10 months and 20 days.
+July 22, 1940 – William George Riley, the last surviving Confederate veteran in Conecuh County, Ala. (except for one who’d recently moved there from another part of the state), passed away at his home in Evergreen on this Monday at 5 p.m., at the age of 97 years, 10 months and 20 days.
 Born in the Old Pineville community near present-day Beatrice on Sept.
 2, 1842, he enlisted in the Confederate military at the age of 19, served four years under General Forrest and was severely wounded in the Battle of Manassas.
 He and his family moved from Old Pineville to Evergreen in 1887.
+He was buried in the Old Evergreen Cemetery in Evergreen, Ala.

 July 22, 1955 – The Evergreen Giants beat the Yankees, 16-7.
 Standout players for the Giants included winning pitcher Leon Stinson, Eddie Lambert and Terry Trawick.
 Standout players for the Yankees included losing pitcher H.W.
 Ward, Ronnie Byrd, Reuben Hyde and Bob Miller.